sofiasarak/eds214-finalproject/README.md

 ### 1. Data Cleaning and Wrangling (**01_data_wrangling.R**)

-This can be found within the data_wrangling.R script within the project root.
-Data wrangling followed these general steps:
+T Data wrangling followed these general steps:

-1. Reading in four different .csv files downloaded from the source mentioned above (**raw data stored in data folder**), simultaneously cleaning names and selecting for necessary columns.
+1. Reading in four different .csv files downloaded from the source mentioned above (raw data stored in **data** folder), simultaneously cleaning names and selecting for necessary columns.

 2. Combined all four data frames into one.